Liam-Zhou/Chuwa0910/ShortQuestions/hw1.md

 ## 12. What is plugins in maven, list some plugins. ##

 Plugins in Maven are used to extend the functionality of Maven.
-There are many different plugins available, for tasks such as running unit tests, generating documentation, and deploying applications.
+There are many different plugins available,

+* maven-compiler-plugin: Compiles Java source code. <br>
+* maven-surefire-plugin: Runs unit tests. <br>
+* maven-jar-plugin: Creates JAR files. <br>
+* maven-war-plugin: Creates WAR files. <br>
+* maven-clean-plugin: Deletes build output directories. <br>